Positivity bounds from thermal field theory entropy: Basic idea

-However, this classical intuition does not always hold in quantum theory, as the situation becomes more subtle when quantum entanglement is involved.
-For example, consider a combined system \(A + B\) prepared in a pure quantum state, so that the total entropy vanishes, \(S_{A+B} = 0\).
-If we only observe subsystem \(A\) by tracing out \(B\), the reduced state of \(A\) generally becomes mixed.
+However, this intuition does not directly carry over to quantum theory when entropy is defined as the von Neumann entropy of a reduced density matrix, due to the presence of quantum entanglement.
+For example, a bipartite system $A+B$ prepared in a pure state has vanishing total entropy,

-In this case, although the total entropy is zero, the entropy of the observed subsystem can still be nonzero due to quantum entanglement:

-Therefore, in addition to the thermal entropy of \( m \) and \( M \), we must try to include the entanglement entropy between them.
-That is,